wdymradu/wdymradu/README.md

 <h2 align="left">Hi 👋!
-My name is RADU and I'm a junior software engineer, from Romania.</h2>
+My name is Radu and I'm a Junior Software eEngineer, from Romania.</h2>

 ###